yassineaboukir/Asnlookup/README.md

  <p align="center"><a target="_blank" href="https://twitter.com/yassineaboukir"><img src="https://img.shields.io/twitter/follow/yassineaboukir.svg?logo=twitter"></a></p>

-## *Notice:* The python client is being refactored but you can use asnlookup.com web service or its free/paid API at the moment

  ## Description
 >An autonomous system number (ASN) is a unique number assigned to an autonomous system (AS) by the Internet Assigned Numbers Authority (IANA).
 An AS consists of blocks of IP addresses which have a distinctly defined policy for accessing external networks and are administered by a single organization